Founder and President

 Larry E. Fast

-Larry E. Fast is a veteran of 35 years in the wire and cable industry, 27 of those in senior management roles at two different leaders in the industry—Belden for 25 years and General Cable for 10.
-As Belden's VP of Manufacturing he led a transformation of Belden plants in the late 80s and early 90s that included cellularizing about 80% of the company's equipment around common products and routing (known today as value streams) and the use of what we now know as Lean tools.
+Larry E. Fast is a veteran of 35 years in the wire and cable industry, 27 of those in senior management roles at Belden for 25 years and General Cable for 10.
+As Belden's VP of Manufacturing he led a transformation of plants in the late 80s and early 90s that included cellularizing about 80% of the equipment around common products and routings (known today as value streams) and the use of what we now know as Lean and Six Sigma tools.

 In 1997 he joined General Cable Corporation (GCC), one of the world's largest wire and cable companies.
-As their Senior Vice President of Operations, Fast launched a manufacturing excellence strategy in 1999 that became an enterprise-wide objective in 2001.
+As the Senior Vice President of Operations, Fast launched a manufacturing excellence strategy in 1999 that became an enterprise-wide priority in 2001.
 After a 1999 acquisition he had 28 plants reporting to him as well as Corporate Sourcing, Quality, Manufacturing Systems and Advanced Manufacturing Engineering.
 Later as plants were consolidated to less than 20, he was given expanded responsibility for the North American Supply Chain.
-Since the launch of the Manufacturing Excellence strategy at GCC in 1999, there have been more than 30 Industry Week "Best Plants Finalist" awards including 12 "Best Plants" winners since 2001.
-General Cable is now in its 17th. year of the continuous improvement strategy which puts them in rare company since most who start the journey are in the side ditch in less than 5 years.
+Since the launch of the Manufacturing Excellence strategy at GCC in 1999, there have been 34 Industry Week "Best Plants Finalists including 12 "Best Plants" winners since 2001.